 You will learn to analyze structures of power and hierarchy, draw connections between your personal experiences and larger social and historical processes, as well as question preconceived ideas about the nature of society and representation of cultures around the world.
 Our graduates enter a wide variety of occupations well prepared with sharp analytical skills and as knowledgeable and engaged citizens.

-Each discipline combines a humanistic concern for the quality and diversity of human life with a commitment to the empirical analysis of culture and society.
-The sociology curriculum features an analysis of social inequality, social institutions, social problems, and social change.
-Courses draw attention to history, culture, and social structure and their effects on peoples' lives.
-The anthropology curriculum focuses on human cultural experiences around the world.
-Courses often highlight the geographical areas in which faculty work (Latin America, Asia, and Africa) and focus on a diverse range of topics such as globalization, art, medicine, politics and violence, fashion, gender, urban life, sexuality, and biotechnology.
+The department combines a humanistic concern for the quality and diversity of human life with a commitment to the empirical analysis of culture and society.
+The sociology curriculum will give you qualitative and quantitative research skills to tackle pressing 21st century issues.
+Courses draw attention to history, culture, and social structure and their effects on people’s lives.
+The anthropology curriculum focuses on human cultural experiences around the world, with an emphasis on the contemporary challenges wrought by globalization.
+Courses often highlight the geographical areas in which faculty work (Latin America, Asia, and Africa) and focus on a diverse range of topics.

 - Global structures of inequality